Quantum theory in finite dimension cannot explain every general process with finite memory: Results

 \item The proof of the impossibility of a classical model for this family of quantum realizations differs somewhat from the argument provided for the family in~\cite{monras2016}, which defines processes that are naturally representable by a 2-qubit quantum systems, and the existence of a stable polyhedral cone was excluded directly by looking at the symmetry properties of the stable cones, which are incompatible with polyhedral cones.
 This approach of analyzing the problem geometrically proves to be decisive to prove the separation between quantum and general theories, as we will show in the next section.
 There, in fact, looking at spectra of the maps does not seem to help much.

 \end{itemize}

-When $\alpha$ is commensurate with $\pi$, say $\alpha/\pi=s/t$ with coprime integers $s$ and $t$, the \aw{FRDN} models admit a positive (classical) realization, with a minimal dimension $t$~\cite{dharmadhikari1970}.
-In fact, when there are no eigenvalues with phases incommensurate with $\pi$, the spectral argument cannot rule out classical realizations.
+When $\alpha$ is commensurate with $\pi$, say $\alpha/\pi=s/t$ with coprime integers $s$ and $t$, the {FRDN} models admit a positive (classical) realization, with a minimal dimension $t$~\cite{dharmadhikari1970}.
+In fact, when there are no eigenvalues with arguments incommensurate with $\pi$, the spectral argument cannot rule out classical realizations.
 However, the dimension of the minimal positive realization can be bounded from below, since the allowed region for eigenvalues of $n\times n$ matrices with non-negative elements is a subset of the convex hull of the $k$-roots of unity, $k=1,\ldots,n$, multiplied by the maximum positive eigenvalue~\cite{Karpe1951}.
-We use this fact to prove a noise robustness results for the quantum processes of Theorem~\ref{qrel}, in presence of depolarizing noise, in the special case of $p=1$ the process effectively take place on a qubit.
-The proof can be modified to get a similar statement also for general $0\leq p<1$, but we omit it for simplicity.
+We use this fact to prove a noise robustness results for the quantum processes of Theorem~\ref{qrel}, in presence of depolarizing noise, in the special case of $p=1$ where the process effectively take place on a qubit.
+We believe the argument can be adapted also for general $0\leq p<1$.

 \begin{theorem} For $0\leq q < 1$ and $0 < s\leq 1$, consider the processes defined by the HQMM with cp maps

 at fixed $r\neq 0$ and varying $\alpha$.
 If positive realizations exist for every $\alpha$, their maximum dimension (i.e. number of states of the HMM) must be $\geq \Omega\left(\frac{\lambda}{s\sqrt{1-q}(\cosh 4r)}\right)$, assuming that $1-q$ is small enough. \end{theorem}